 CLICK HERE FOR MORE ABOUT AGNES FLOCKHART

 NB….for more on the history of George Town, please read the comments left below by Lorraine.
-I must also thank her for pointing out to me that the town is not spelled Georgetown, as it originally appeared in this piece.
+I must also thank her for pointing out the correct spelling of the town.

 I love to hear from readers.
 Just leave a comment in the box below and complete the anti-spam sum.